anshulverma/conditional/README.md

 $ grunt coffee
 ```

-This will put all js files in `src` folder alongside the coffee source.
+This will put all js files in `lib` folder.

 ## Testing